jkarlin929/react-router/README.md

 For this lab you will add another route and another component.

 - `npm install` to install the necessary dependencies
+- Add the necessary code to make the the `li's` of `Home` and `Quotes` in the `Header` component to render those pages accordingly.
-- The new route should be `/about`
+- Add a new route called `/about`
 - The about component should just have some basic info about WDI Dresselhaus and maybe a picture of Dresselhaus Dresselhausor something
 - After adding the component, add a link to the component in the header next to our other links
 - After adding the link, add a `<Route />` component that will match that route

-The final product should be the same as the app from the lecture with an additional link in the header to the new `About` component that you've created.
+The final product should be the same as the app from the lecture with a full working for all the links in Header.

 ### References